riggraz/no-style-please/about.md

 # featured writing

 If you're interested in learning more about works in progress, check out my <a href="https://notes.aleesteele.com/">digital garden</a>.
-For more semi-formed thoughts and reflections, check out my blog.
+For somewhat more coherent thoughts and reflections, read my blog.

-- <a href="https://logicmag.io/clouds/">"omnivorous analysis: untangling the satellite supply chain"</a> (logic magazine, 2022)
+- <a href="https://logicmag.io/clouds/">"omnivorous analysis"</a> (logic magazine, 2022)
 - <a href="https://fellows.frictionlessdata.io/blog/anne-final-blog/">"endings, beginnings, and reflections"</a> (open knowledge foundation frictionless fellows blog, 2021)
 - <a href="https://www.graduateinstitute.ch/communications/news/open-movement-and-its-discontents">"the 'open' movement and its discontents"</a> (the graduate institute, 2020)
 - <a href="https://thegraduatepress.org/2020/11/16/who-writes-the-first-draft-of-history/">"who writes the first draft of history?"</a> (the graduate press, 2020)